 – try not to place signs on curves in the road, if they are placed on curves, sight distance restriction must be taken into account;

 – place signs on tangent (straight) sections away from other highway signage, and at least 150 to 200 metres from intersections;

 – place signs at least 4 metres or more away from the shoulder edge of the highway.

 For further information on placing election signs along the highway, contact Area Manager, Ministry of Transportation, Tel: 604.898.5786.

-IMPORTANT: It is an election offence to conduct election advertising by publishing it in a newspaper or magazine or on radio or television on General Voting Day, October 15, 2022.
-This includes push advertising on social media etc. It is also an election offence to canvass or solicit votes, display campaign material or post signs within 100 meters of where voting is taking place at ALL voting opportunities.
+IMPORTANT: It is an election offense to conduct election advertising on General Voting Day, October 15, 2022.
+This includes push advertising on social media etc. It is also an election offense to canvass or solicit votes, display campaign material or post signs within 100 meters of where voting is taking place at ALL voting opportunities.
 Be aware that Voting will be held at the Gibsons & Area Community Center at 700 Park Road, Gibsons, BC on Wednesday, October 5, 2022, Wednesday, October 12, 2022 and Saturday, October 15, 2022 from 8am to 8pm.